 1.3.
-Output Function Blocks
+Universal Signal Output Function Blocks

-The controller has two fully isolated universal outputs.
+The controller has two fully isolated signal outputs.
 "Output Type" setpoint determines what kind of signal the output produces.
 Changing this setpoint causes other setpoints in the group to update to match selected type, thus the "Output Type" should be selected before configuring other setpoints within the setpoint group.
 "Output Type" setpoint options are listed in Table 6.

 0 Disabled

 12 Voltage 0 to 5V

 13 Voltage 0 to 10V

 14 Voltage -5 to 5V

 15 Voltage -10 to 10V

 20 Current 0 to 20mA

 21 Current 4 to 20mA

-40 Frequency 0 to 50kHz
+40 Frequency 0 to 20kHz

 50 PWM

 60 Digital On/Off

 70 Mixed PWM and Frequency

-Table 6 - Output Type Options for Universal Output
+Table 6 - Output Type Options for Universal Signal Output

 Voltage and current outputs are generated with fully isolated onboard digital to analog converters (DAC).
-Frequency, PWM, Digital and Mixed outputs are produced with controllers timer outputs.
+Frequency, PWM, Digital and Mixed outputs are produced with controller's timer outputs.
 Signal amplitude can be selected to be either 5V of 12V with "Frequency/PWM Amplitude" setpoint.

 Output signal minimum and maximum values are configured with "Output At Minimum Command" and "Output At Maximum Command" setpoints.
-Value range for both of the setpoints is limited by selected "Output Type".
+Value ranges for both setpoints are limited by selected "Output Type".